Diehlstadt, Missouri

-Diehlstadt is a village in Scott County, Missouri, United States.
-The population was 161 at the 2010 census.
+Diehlstadt (/ˈdiːlstæt/ DEEL-stat) is a village in Scott County, Missouri, United States.
+As of the 2020 census, Diehlstadt had a population of 157.
 Diehlstadt was founded by John Kirkpatrick.

 History

 Diehlstadt was platted in 1868.
-The original plat of Dielstadt filed on June 15, 1870, consisted of 40 acres.
+The original plat of Diehlstadt filed on June 15, 1870, consisted of 40 acres.
 The community of Diehlstadt was founded by Tennessee-born John Kirkpatrick (1829-1903) who was one of the community's first merchants and served as Diehlstadt's postmaster between May 11, 1876, and July 30, 1890.
 The community was named after one H. J. Deal (also spelled Diehl), a German merchant, with the German-language suffix "stadt" meaning town.
 A post office called Diehlstadt was established in 1870, and remained in operation until 1977.

 Geography

 The village is in southeast Scott County, approximately six miles southeast of the Mississippi River and nine miles northeast of Sikeston.
 It is located on Missouri Route 77, 2.5 miles north of U.S. Route 62.

 According to the United States Census Bureau, the village has a total area of 0.07 sqmi, all land.